Tuesday, July 19, 2011

 · how likely a home in the area is to have multiple price reductions.

-5. How much do you want to buy, or sell, the place?
+The higher these numbers are, the stronger of a buyer’s market it is, and the more bargaining power buyers likely have.
+And if you’re the seller, the higher these numbers are for your area, the lower you may need to price your home to be successful at getting it sold.5.
+How much do you want to buy, or sell, the place?
 Step #4 was about taking the motivations of the folks on the other side of the bargaining table into account when formulating your offer and your list price.
 This step is all about you – what’s your level of motivation?
 Now, buyers, you certainly shouldn’t offer a price way above what the place is worth (see Step #1) just because you really, really want it, unless you have the cash to throw around.
 But within the range of the home’s fair market value, it may make sense to move higher within that range if you are highly motivated to get that particular property.

 Sellers: think of your list price as the most powerful marketing tool at your disposal. if you really want or need to sell, get aggressive about setting your price as low as makes sense for your your home's value and local market dynamics to attract qualified buyers and help your home stand out against all the competition.